TRIQS/dft_tools/doc/install.rst

   $ chmod +x run*_triqs

-You will also need to insert manually a correct call of :file:`pytriqs` into these scripts using an appropriate for your system MPI wrapper (mpirun, mpprun, etc.), if needed.
-Search for *pytriqs* within the scripts to locate the appropriate place for inserting the :file:`pytriqs` call.
+You will also need to insert manually a correct call of :file:`python` into these scripts using an appropriate for your system MPI wrapper (mpirun, mpprun, etc.), if needed.

-Finally, you will have to change the calls to :program:`python_with_DMFT` to :program:`pytriqs` in the Wien2k :file:`path_to_Wien2k/run*` files.
+Finally, you will have to change the calls to :program:`python_with_DMFT` to your :program:`python` installation in the Wien2k :file:`path_to_Wien2k/run*` files.

 Version compatibility
 ---------------------

-Be careful that the version of the TRIQS library and of the dft tools must be compatible (more information on the :ref:`TRIQS website <triqslibs:welcome>`.
+Be careful that the version of the TRIQS library and of the :program:`DFTTools` must be compatible (more information on the :ref:`TRIQS website <triqslibs:welcome>`.
-If you want to use a version of the dft tools that is not the latest one, go into the directory with the sources and look at all available versions::
+If you want to use a version of the :program:`DFTTools` that is not the latest one, go into the directory with the sources and look at all available versions::

      $ cd src && git tag